Terraform Cloud is now IBM HCP Terraform

 Others still had more vocal concerns, as in this case where the new RUM pricing model "hit" a small team operating a robust infrastructure:

-The new TFC pricing had mixed results – good for some, but not so great for others, which is pretty common with changes in prices.
+The new TFC pricing had mixed results: good for some, but not so great for others, which is pretty common with changes in prices.

-env0 Pricing - Pay by Deploy
+env zero Pricing - Pay by Successful Deploy or Active Environment

-- Automated drift detection
+- Automated drift detection and remediation

 - Tools for cost management